-Jvari pass is the highest point of the Georgian Military highway with 2 379 meters above the sea level (there’s an obelisk marking the highest point).
-The views from the pass are amazing and the fresh clean air will make you feel much alive… Be aware that in Winter the road may be closed…
+Jvari pass is the highest point of the Georgian Military Highway, with 2 379 meters above sea level (there’s an obelisk marking the highest point).
+The views from the pass are excellent, and the fresh, clean air will make you feel much more alive… Be aware that in winter, the road may be closed…

-In summer some of the lifts are open for BTT/downhill or just for doing some trails.
+Some of the lifts are open in summer for BTT/downhill or just for hiking some trails.
 Gudauri is also great for paragliding.
-We went up to enjoy the views and do a very small stroll.
-It was very relaxing and enjoyed having the top stations for ourselves.
+We went up to enjoy the views and do a very short stroll.
+It was very relaxing, and we enjoyed having the top stations for ourselves.

-If you are planning to sleep in Gudauri we have the perfect accommodation for you.
+If you plan to sleep in Gudauri, we have the perfect accommodation for you.
 The Tsar Bani Spa Resort offers probably the best value for money of all spas we have ever met.
 It’s a spa at a budget price!
 A perfect option to pamper yourself before going back home! 🙂 After all, traveling can be hard work, right?

-This awesome accommodation is usually full, make sure you book it early!
+This awesome accommodation is usually sold out.
+Make sure you book it early!
 Check here the actualized prices for your dates.

 Ananuri Fortress Complex

-Ananuri is a castle complexion the Aragvi River in Georgia, about 72 km from Tbilisi.
-It’s one of the must do things in the Georgian Military road.
-The castle, the bell tower, three churches and beautifully carved walls are the highlights why the site is frequently visited.
+Ananuri is a castle complex on the Aragvi River in Georgia, about 70 km from Tbilisi.
+It’s one of the must-do things on the Georgian Military road.
+The castle, the bell tower, three churches, and beautifully carved walls are the highlights of why the site is frequently visited.

 This spectacular fortress with amazing views is well worth your visit!
 We particularly enjoyed climbing up to the large tower and enjoying the views from above.
 Incredibly the entrance to the fortress is free.

-The Bazaleti Lake has an are of only 1.22 km² and a maximum depth of 30 meters.
-It’s is situated at 900 meters height above sea level, with a unique combination of mountain air and wonderful water.
-The dawn and sunset are beautiful and it’s a great place to rest in any season of the year.
+Bazaleti Lake has an area of only 1.22 km² and a maximum depth of 30 meters.
+It is situated at 900 meters height above sea level, with a unique combination of mountain air and excellent water.
+The dawn and sunset are beautiful, and it’s a great place to rest in any season of the year.
 Though in Summer you can enjoy the relatively warm water!
 We strongly suggest taking 1 or 2 days to rest here.

 Accommodation in Bazaleti Lake

-Georgia (Bradt Travel Guide) – if you are only traveling to Georgia!
+Georgia (Bradt Travel Guide) – if you only travel to Georgia!

 Lonely Planet Georgia, Armenia & Azerbaijan (Travel Guide) – in case you are planning to travel to the Caucasus